coky-t/owasp-mastg-ja/Document/0x05j-Testing-Resiliency-Against-Reverse-Engineering.md

 Refer to the "Tampering and Reverse Engineering section" for examples of patching, code injection and kernel modules.

-#### 静的解析

--- TODO [Describe how to test for this issue by running and interacting with the app.
-This can include everything from simply monitoring network traffic or aspects of the app’s behavior to code injection, debugging, instrumentation, etc.] --

-#### 動的解析
+#### Effectiveness Assessment

 Run the app on the device in an unmodified state and make sure that everything works.
-Then, apply simple patches to classes.dex and any .so libraries contained in the app package.
-Re-package and re-sign the app as described in the chapter "Basic Security Testing".
+Then, apply simple patches to the classes.dex and any .so libraries contained in the app package.
+Re-package and re-sign the app as described in the chapter "Basic Security Testing" and run it.
+The app should detect the modification an cease to function.

 #### 改善方法